JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 Kotlin offers an all-in-one-place solution for powerful and flexible data visualization, providing an intuitive way to present and explore data before diving into complex models.

-This tutorial demonstrates how to create different chart types in IntelliJ IDEA using the Kotlin Notebook plugin with the [Kandy](https://kotlin.github.io/kandy/welcome.html) and [Kotlin DataFrame](https://kotlin.github.io/dataframe/gettingstarted.html) libraries.
+This tutorial demonstrates how to create different chart types in IntelliJ IDEA using [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook) with the [Kandy](https://kotlin.github.io/kandy/welcome.html) and [Kotlin DataFrame](https://kotlin.github.io/dataframe/gettingstarted.html) libraries.

 ## Before you start